mng2/AcornCLE215p/test03_mig/README.md

 This Phaser block is presumably used to do calibration for data transfer.

 DDR3 operates at much higher speeds than are generally achievable in FPGA fabric.
-In this example the configuration is for 800 MHz; that's pretty fast but 1600 MHz is more typical for computers and the higher-end FPGAs.
+In this example the configuration is for 800 MHz; that sounds pretty fast but 1600 MHz is more typical for computers and the expensive higher-end FPGAs.
-In our case the DDR3 side runs at 800 MHz and the user side at 200 MHz;
+In our case, with a relatively cheap FPGA, the DDR3 side runs at 800 MHz and the user side at 200 MHz;
 the IP configuration dialog calls this a 4:1 interface.

 The MIG IP takes care of initial setup and calibration of the DRAM